 Lock cabinet doors and drawers.
 Baby locks for cabinet doors and drawers are a must.
 They prevent babies and young children from gaining access to dangerous items.
 Kitchen Magic parents seem to prefer the Munchkin Xtraguard Dual Action Multi Use Latches.
 Nope, we don't get kickbacks - we just like their simple installation, ease-of-use and the fact that they actually work.

 Keep dangerous items out of reach.
 Even if you don't have a kid-friendly kitchen design, you can still augment existing cabinets with innovative storage solutions.
 Then relocate sharp knives, small appliances, and other dangerous items located on accessible countertops to their new, designated storage spots.
 Since doors and drawers have been locked—you're good to go.

-The sharper it is, the higher it should be.
-Lauren Webber from www.mamaslikeme.com advises "Keep the cabinets child proof, especially the lower cabinets where children can easily reach!
-Inside these lower cabinets, try to keep as less as possible sharp or edgy objects, or objects that can easily break into shreds.
-Lauren adds, When kids are in kitchen try to avoid using the same sharp objects in their presence".
+Remember: the sharper it is, the higher it should be.
+Lauren Webber from www.mamaslikeme.com advises, "Keep the cabinets child proof, especially the lower cabinets where children can easily reach."
+Inside these lower cabinets, try to keep out any possible sharp-edged objects, or objects that can easily break into many pieces, she says, adding that when kids are in the kitchen with you, try to avoid using the sharp objects in their presence.